New Zealand South Island Winter Landscape & Astrophotography Workshop (NZ)

 Cancellation policy (locked)

-Under 30 days: no refund unless seat is filled; if filled, refund less $100 admin fee
+90 days or fewer: no refund unless the place is filled; if filled, refund less $100 admin fee and any non-recoverable costs

 ACL rights apply regardless